End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number: Numerical Simulations

-The two-phase Navier-Stokes equations were solved using the one-fluid formulation in the open-source software Basilisk \citep{popinet_accurate_2009, popinet2013basilisk}.
-Distances, times and pressures are made non-dimensional using as characteristic values: ligament radius $R_0$, $(\rho R_0^3/\sigma)^{1/2}$ and $\sigma/R_0$, where $\rho$ represents liquid density, and $\sigma$ denotes surface tension.
-Therefore, velocities are non-dimensionalized using Taylor-Culick velocity $({\sigma/\rho R_0})^{1/2}$.
-Applying this scaling yields the dimensionless equations read
+The incompressible two-phase Navier-Stokes equations were solved employing the one-fluid formulation implemented in the open-source software Basilisk \citep{popinet_accurate_2009, popinet2013basilisk}.
+Distances, times and pressures are normalized using the characteristic values: $R_0$, $(\rho R_0^3/\sigma)^{1/2}$ and $\sigma/R_0$, where $R_0$, $\rho$, and $\sigma$ represent the ligament radius, liquid density, and surface tension, respectively.
+Velocities were therefore scaled using the Taylor-Culick velocity $({\sigma/\rho R_0})^{1/2}$ {\citep{taylor_1959, culick_1960}}.
+Applying this scaling yields the following set of dimensionless equations,